-Man Accused Of Killing 4-Month-Old Baby Claims His 2-Year-Old Sister Did It
+Man Accused Of Killing Four-Month-Old Baby Claims His Two-Year-Old Sister Did It

-News 9 is reporting that police officers arrested Antonio Goodwin, 31, last Friday for the death of infant, Ryan Keesee.
+News 9 is reporting that police officers arrested Antonio Goodwin, 31, last Friday for the death of infant Ryan Keesee.

-Doctors told investigators that the 4-month-old child had significant injuries that included bleeding on the brain and multiple skull fractures.
+Doctors told investigators that the four-month-old child had significant injuries that included bleeding on the brain and multiple skull fractures.

 Baby Keesee would later succumb to his injuries with investigators determining that his horrifying injuries were consistent with signs of child abuse.